Jared1989/Free-Style/PLANNING.md

 The application requires the user to employ the third-party BeautifulSoup package in order to parse data from the HTML contents of ESPN’s MLB standings website.
 Additionally, the application requires the request package to scrape the contents from the websites listed above.
 Furthermore, the pytest package is needed for testing purposes.

-In addition to these python packages, the application will utilize the datetime, json, statistics, and random modules.
+In addition to these python packages, the application will utilize the datetime, json, os, csv, itertools, requests, glob, statistics, and random modules.
 These modules are needed for developing the application logic and for creating the presentation of the output.

 ### Hardware Requirements

-The application will be running on my local computer.
+The application will be running on the users local computer.
 I won’t be deploying this application to a public server.